sharonZzz96/MSiA423-final-project-2019/README.md

 o **Epic3**: Launch the customer profiling and prediction functionalities on a user-friendly website which can be used and maintained easily.

-♣ *Icebox1*:
+♣ *Icebox1*:  Have all the app functionality on the website

-Enable the app to access the data easily
+♣ *Icebox2*: Enable the app to access the data easily